Q (Sanna's Post) Battery Royal Artillery: Battery history

 Q Battery, Royal Horse Artillery was originally raised in Poona, India on 1 March 1824 as 3rd Troop, Bombay Horse Artillery, part of the Bombay Presidency Army of the Honourable East India Company.
 Between 1838 and 1857 the troop saw action in the First Anglo-Afghan War, the First Anglo-Sikh War, the Second Anglo-Sikh War, and the Anglo-Persian War.
 In 1858 the battery saw service during the Indian mutiny.

 On 19 February 1862, the Bombay Horse Artillery transferred to the Royal Artillery, specifically as its 4th Horse Brigade. and 3rd Troop became C Battery, 4th Horse Brigade, RA.
 A reorganisation of artillery regiments on 13 April 1864 saw 1st Brigade split as A and B Brigades, 2nd Brigade become C Brigade, 3rd become D, 4th become E, and 5th become F Horse Brigade, Royal Artillery.
 As the battery's designation was tied to the brigade it was assigned to, it was redesignated on the same date as C Battery, E Horse Brigade, RA.
 From 1866, the term "Royal Horse Artillery" appeared in Army List hence the battery was designated C Battery, E Brigade, RHA from about this time.
 Between 1864 and 1889 the battery's title changed a further five times.
 In 1889 the battery assumed the title of Q Battery Royal Artillery.

 The battery next saw service in the Boer war between 1899 and 1901.
-On 31 March 190,0 the battery assisted the majority of General Broadwater's force from a vicious Boer ambush at Koorn Spruit, near Sanna's Post.
+On 31 March 1900 the battery assisted the majority of General Broadwater's force from a Boer ambush at Koorn Spruit, near Sanna's Post.
 In 1926, the battery was granted the honour title "Sanna's Post".
-During the First World War the Battery saw continuous action on the western front.
+During the First World War the battery saw continuous action on the western front.
 At the end of the Great War the battery's name changed again twice before being renamed Q Battery Royal Field Artillery in 1924.

-Artillery Intelligence cell (ARTY INT)

-Q (Sanna's Post) HQ Battery formed an internal Intelligence cell to specialise in Artillery related intelligence in January 2022.